Mise à jour: 28 Sep 2023

 This glacial melting has potentially dramatic consequences not only from a social and cultural point of view but also because glaciers themselves regulate the climate.
 As a result, the gradual disappearance of glaciers contributes to rising sea levels and an increased risk of drought in densely populated plains.
 Glacial melting poses various other natural risks, including falling solid materials or the formation of new bodies of water.
 Glaciers also serve as accumulators of atmospheric pollution, which is then released when glaciers melt.

-The Cross-Chapter Paper 5: Mountains — featured in the Intergovernmental Panel on Climate Change (IPCC) Working Group II Sixth Assessment Report Climate Change 2022: Impacts, Adaptation and Vulnerability — was first approved by the Panel on 28 February 2022 and published in its final version in August 2022.
+The Cross-Chapter Paper 5: Mountains — featured in the IPCC Working Group II contribution to the Sixth Assessment Report Climate Change 2022: Impacts, Adaptation and Vulnerability — was first approved by the Panel on 28 February 2022 and published in its final version in August 2022.
 This research shows that the pace of glacial retreat is significantly faster than what had been stated in the 2019 IPCC Special Report on the Ocean and Cryosphere in a Changing Climate.
 The IPCC now states with high confidence that many small low-elevation glaciers worldwide will lose more than half their mass even at 1.5°C of warming.
 The IPCC projections are sufficiently strong to state with medium confidence that low-emission scenarios would preserve around half the current ice mass in low and mid-latitude mountains.

 Climate Tipping Points